akiletour/inrage/README.md

 <img alt="Portfolio inRage - Pascal GAULT" src="./public/images/inline-logo.png" />
 </p>

-Initially developed with WordPress, I decided to refactor the whole project with Next JS.
+Initially developed with WordPress, I decided to refactor the whole project with Next.js.

 To retrieve all projects (portfolio) and blog posts, I've used the WordPress API with [GraphQL](https://fr.wordpress.org/plugins/wp-graphql/).